 Of course, this could get expensive if you have significant nonexempt equity.
 If you can't prove you have enough income to pay the house's nonexempt equity and other required amounts, the bankruptcy court won't approve or "confirm" your plan.

 But being able to protect or pay for your home equity isn't enough to keep your house in bankruptcy.
-You'll have other requirements you must meet, as well.
+Keep reading to learn about the other requirements you must meet.

-A Chapter 7 bankruptcy is often more attractive than Chapter 13 because it's simpler and gets you on the road to financial stability sooner.
-Most Chapter 7 cases are over in about four months because, unlike Chapter 13, filers don't pay into a three- to five-year repayment plan.
+Chapter 7 bankruptcy is often more attractive than Chapter 13 because it's simpler and gets you on the road to financial stability sooner.
+Most Chapter 7 cases are over in about four months because, unlike Chapter 13, filers don't pay into a three- to five-year Chapter 13 plan.

-In Chapter 13 bankruptcy, you propose a repayment plan that will allow you to pay your creditors over three to five years.
+In Chapter 13 bankruptcy, you propose a repayment plan allowing you to pay your creditors over three to five years.
 You can treat your mortgage arrearage as a separate debt and add it to your payment plan.
+The benefit is you can catch up on arrearages over three to five years.

-Using the Chapter 13 plan to catch up on your arrearages will only work if you have the income to make both your regular monthly mortgage payment and your plan payment while you're in bankruptcy.
+Using the Chapter 13 plan to catch up on your arrearages will work if you have enough income to make your regular monthly mortgage payment and plan payment while in bankruptcy.
+The mortgage holder can't foreclose as long as you're paying your house and plan payments and keeping to your mortgage terms, like ensuring you have homeowners insurance.

-If you have a second or another junior lien on your homestead, you might be able to get rid of it through a process called "lien stripping."
-Lien stripping is available only in a Chapter 13 case and only when your property is worth less than the primary loan balance.
+If you have a junior lien or HELOC on your home, you might be able to get rid of it through a process called "lien stripping."
+Lien stripping is available in a Chapter 13 case when your property is worth less than the primary loan balance.

 Learn about lien stripping and getting rid of second mortgages in Chapter 13 bankruptcy.